 You can create some fantastic soundtracks in 7.1 surround within the Media Composer.

-Literally, any type of footage can be edited with this piece of tech including HD, UHD, 8K, 16K, HDR, stereoscopic 3D and IMAX.
+Any type of footage can be edited with this piece of tech including HD, UHD, 8K, 16K, HDR, stereoscopic 3D, and IMAX.

 Avid Link allows you to connect with creators all over the world and collaborate.